maxammann/blog/content/posts/2020-01-21-armbian-encrypt-root.md

 ## Add an authorized key

-In order to login using different SSH keys to unlock your root parition you can add your public key to `/etc/dropbear-initramfs/authorized_keys`.
+In order to login using different SSH keys to unlock your root partition you can add your public key to `/etc/dropbear-initramfs/authorized_keys`.
 After that you need to update your initramfs:

 * `update-initramfs -u`